 The ingestion of oranges can lead to citrus poisoning, a mild yet debilitating condition in cats, although it is rarely fatal.
 It’s important to note that both the fruit and peels are toxic to cats, and the peels may be even more so because they have a higher concentration of the oils.

 Signs of citrus poisoning in cats

 Whether your cat took a sip of your fresh glass of orange juice or ran off with a few peels, they will likely begin to show symptoms right away.
 These symptoms will vary depending on how much orange they have consumed, and the symptoms will be more pronounced and severe if they have eaten a fair amount.
-These include: